 Licensee to comply

-The Licensee must comply with all Laws for the time being in force in the Territory and applicable to any services provided by the Licensee in the Territory.
+The Licensee must comply with all Laws in force in the Territory during the licence term that are applicable to any services provided by the Licensee in the Territory.

-Licensee to comply with the Act
+Licensee to comply with the Act and Utilities Technical Regulation Act (UTR Act)

 Without limiting the generality of clause 6.1, in providing the Authorised Utility Services the Licensee must comply with:

-any requirement of the Act;
+any requirement of the Act and the UTR Act;

-relevant Industry Codes including the performance standards (if any) prescribed under those codes;
+relevant Industry Codes including the service standards (if any) prescribed under those codes;

 relevant Technical Codes including the performance standards (if any) prescribed under those codes;

+any direction given to the Licensee by the ICRC under the Act;

-any direction given to the Licensee by ICRC or the Chief Executive under the Act; and
+any direction given to the Licensee by the Technical Regulator under the UTR Act; and

 any applicable ring fencing requirements.

 Severance of any part of the licence does not affect continued operation of remainder of licence